 Varicose and spider veins are not just a cosmetic concern.
 They may be a sign of underlying vein disease.
 Many patients qualify for medical insurance coverage.
 At Vanish, we’ll develop an individualized treatment plan to get the results you want.

 Cosmetic Spider Veins

 This treatment is great for spider veins, telangiectasias, and small reticular veins that are unsightly but asymptomatic.
-We inject an FDA-approved medication called Asclera (polidocanol) using a tiny, insulin or botox-type needle into the vein.
+We inject an FDA-approved medication called polidocanol or sotradecol as a liquid or foam into the vein.
 This requires no anesthesia and causes minimal discomfort.
 Most patients require no more than thirty minutes per session and see results in as little as 2-3 treatments.
 You will need to wear compression stockings for 24 hours after treatment and then during awake hours for one week.
 Purely cosmetic treatments are typically not covered by insurance.